hoverbike1/TOTK-Mods-collection/README.md

     - 720p and x3 = 4K.
     - 720p and x6 = 8K.

-You can use them with x1 Resolution scale to increase GPU performance.
+You can use them with x1 Resolution scale or lower to increase GPU performance.
 To experience the best quality, we advise you to use the double of your monitor's resolution.
 </br>